Bad Haggis

-Bad Haggis is a Celtic band with roots in Scottish music.
-The American group is led by piper Eric Rigler, who has played on dozens of movie soundtracks.
-A tune by Bad Haggis was used in the first season of Crossing Jordan, and pipes and whistles played by Eric Rigler are still heard regularly on the show.

-Eric Rigler has played bagpipes on several movies and is commonly regarded as "the world's most recorded piper".
-He also played the pipes at former President Ronald Reagan's memorial service.
+Bad Haggis is a band based in the United States and led by piper Eric Rigler.
+A tune by Bad Haggis was used in the first season of Crossing Jordan.
+Rigler has played bagpipes on several movies and has been described as "the world's most recorded piper".
+He played the pipes at former President Ronald Reagan's memorial service.